 TGbk editor change following paragraph from REVme D5.0 P.1548 L.46 and on:

-The Secure HE-LTF subelement is included in the IFTMR frame to indicate that the initiator supports use of
+The Secure LTF subelement is included in the IFTMR frame to indicate that the initiator supports use of

-secure HE-LTF and the associated parameters; it is included in the IFTM, if the initiator and the responder
+secure LTF and the associated parameters; it is included in the IFTM, if the initiator and the responder

-successfully negotiate an FTM session where secure HE-LTF is used.
+successfully negotiate an FTM session where secure LTF is used.

-The format of the Secure HE-LTF subelement is as shown in Figure 9-1047 (Secure HE-LTF subelement
+The format of the Secure LTF subelement is as shown in Figure 9-1047 (Secure LTF subelement

-format(11az)).
+format(11az)). (#2016)